The MRes includes:

 Please note that these figures are approximate and subject to change.

-The School of Economics offers a number of full-time PhD studentships covering a maintenance stipend of £14,777 per annum, and Home/EU tuition fees of £4,414.
-The scholarships have an application deadline in mid-January.
+The School of Economics offers a number of full-time PhD studentships covering a maintenance stipend of £14,777 per annum, and tuition fees.
+Scholarship offers will be made throughout the year but early applications are advised.
 Only complete applications (proposal, transcripts, references) will be considered.
 For international students, additional scholarships at University level are available.

 See information on how to fund your studies, including our step-by-step guide.
 Further information is available on the school website.